 And guess what?
 You can set up a dynamic QR code for email marketing right now in real time— we're even going to show you step-by-step!

-Step-By-Step: Creating a Dynamic Email QR Code With URLgenius
+Step-By-Step: How to Generate a Dynamic Email QR Code With URLgenius

 URLgenius offers agencies and marketers the ability to create and customize dynamic email QR codes (including app deep links) that open your visitor’s email app on their iOS or Android mobile device with a pre-populated message.